-We were not sure whether we would fit.
-It seemed that no previous network matched the profile we were proposing: focused on accessibility to information and communication, less technological, with a Social Sciences and Humanities profile and a smaller number of groups.
+We were not sure whether we would fit in.
+It seemed that no previous network matched the profile we were proposing: focused on accessibility to information and communication, less technological, with a profile centred on Social Sciences and Humanities and a smaller number of groups.
 However, my intuition told me that we should try to do something different.

-Over these years, we have grown: we now have 20 research groups and 76 affiliated entities, and the new proposal includes even more members.
+Over these years, we have grown: we now have 20 research groups and 76 affiliate entities, and the new proposal includes even more members.

 Why has it been important to create and fund a network like AccessCat?